Mark's Keyboard Repair

-Mark's Keyboard Repair is the debut studio album by American musician Money Mark, originally released on the Mo' Wax label in 1995.
+Mark's Keyboard Repair is the debut studio album by American musician Money Mark, released on the Mo' Wax label in 1995.
 It peaked at number 35 on the UK Albums Chart.
-NME listed it as the 24th best album of 1995.

 "Insects Are All Around Us" / "Cry" was released as a single and reached number 99 on the UK Singles Chart.
 Later, "Cry" was released as a single again and reached number 80 on the chart.

+Money Mark used principles inspired by Dogme 95 to record this album.

+Critical reception

+The Independent opined: "The overall effect though is entirely fulfilling: the listener glides at will between a happy host of different cocktail hours, while Ramos-Nishita's natty organ doodles conjure up the diverse spirits of US jazz giant Wild Bill Davis and our own legendary Mrs Mills, empress of pub piano."
+NME listed Mark's Keyboard Repair as the 24th best album of 1995.